Information for participants (primarily focused at UK participants)

 No. It is up to you to decide to join the study and your participation is voluntary.
 You will be asked to sign a consent form if you decide to participate.
 If you change your mind afterwards you may leave the study at any time – please contact firstname.lastname@example.org if you would like to do this.

 You will not receive any additional treatments or medicines as part of this study.
 The study simply involves collecting a small amount of information about your treatment during and after surgery.
 Patients will be followed up until they leave hospital.
-We will then follow your health status for one year using an NHS database called the Health and Social Care Information Centre (HSCIC).
-Your personal information will be shared with NHS Digital to facilitate this.
+We will then follow your health status for three years using an NHS database formerly called the Health and Social Care Information Centre (HSCIC), now known as NHS Digital.
+Your personal information will be shared with NHS Digital to facilitate this (name, date of birth and postcode).
+Data will be transferred through secure methods to NHS Digital, and no information about the operation or other data collected during the ISOS study will be shared with NHS Digital.
+They will return the date of death of patients who have died in the three years after surgery.

 No. The care you receive will be exactly the same as if the study was not taking place.

 We will record details including your name, age and hospital number, which will allow us to find your information in the NHS database.
 We will also collect information about your surgery, anaesthesia and your treatment afterwards.
-The study will combine information collected during your hospital admission with:
+The study will combine information collected during your hospital admission with civil registration data (Date of Death and Cause of Death) supplied by NHS Digital on behalf of the Office for National Statistics (ONS)

 A trained member of NHS staff will collect the information.
 They are required to adhere to strict codes of confidentiality.